MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/XML.md

 ---
-title: XML
+title: Power Query XML connector
-description: Power Query XML connector reference
+description: Provides basic information and how to connect to your data, along with troubleshooting tips on data shaping and issues with documents containing both text and nodes.
 author: cpopell
 ms.service: powerquery
 ms.topic: conceptual